Botanical Overview

 Soil:

-Well drained to prevent root rot.
+Well draining to prevent root rot.
 Do not amend the soil when planting.
 The roots will adjust

 to the native soil surrounding the planting hole.